 Once you get into the Diamond League (the highest league available on Duolingo) then you can earn another Achievement badge by finishing #1.

-12. If You’re Losing Motivation: Start Your Reverse-Tree
+9. If You’re Losing Motivation: Start Your Reverse Path

-Once I start getting bored and unmotivated and have already worked on all the steps listed above, the best thing to do is start your reverse-tree!
+Once I start getting bored and unmotivated and have already worked on all the steps listed above, the best thing to do is start your reverse Path!

-I LOVE doing this and it is usually way more fun than the first tree was, especially because you can see how much you have improved and learned while earning your Golden Owl on the first tree.
+I LOVE doing this and it is usually way more fun than the first course was, especially because you can see how much you have improved and learned while finishing the course the first time from your native language to the new language.

-A reverse-tree is when you start learning your language FROM that language.
+A reverse Path is when you start learning your language FROM that language.
 So instead of learning Italian from English, I switched to my second language (Spanish) and started learning Italian from Spanish.

 You can also try learning from your language to English (or whatever your native language is).

-13. Aim to Repeat This Process on Your Reverse-Tree
+10. Aim to Repeat This Process on Your Reverse Path

-Your goals and the process of the best, most efficient way to finish or make it through a Duolingo course is the exact same this time.
-First, head towards your Golden Owl, then start focusing on XP and get your level up!
+Your goals and the process of the best, most efficient way to finish or make it through a Duolingo course are the exact same this time.
+First, head towards finishing the course, then start focusing on XP and get your level up!

-I was super proud to earn my Golden Owl from Spanish to Italian even more than when I earned it from English to Italian!
+I was super proud to finish the Duolingo Path from Spanish to Italian even more than when I did it from English to Italian!

-Lastly, although Duolingo is an incredible resource to learn a language for free, you should DEFINITELY be using other resources as well.
+Lastly, although Duolingo is an incredible resource for learning a language for free, you should DEFINITELY be using other resources as well.
 This is the language plan that I follow that incorporates all my favorite resources.

 Use iTalki for cheap conversation classes (this is an absolute game-changer, I’m the biggest Italki fan).